 Not all bottle fed kittens are alike, and many will have their own preferences and needs regarding eating (temperature, nipple type, delivery method, etc).
+We have a variety of different nipple types at the shelter, as well as syringes to aid with feeding issues.
 There are many things that may cause an eating issue with a bottle fed kitten, but there is most often a relatively simple solution to their issues.